 According to the European Union’s Artist’s Resale Right Directive, which has been adopted by the United Kingdom, living artists and artists who died within 70 years prior to the date of the sale are entitled to receive a resale royalty each time their art work is sold by an art market professional in the European Union or United Kingdom, subject to certain conditions.
 Duke’s will collect the resale royalty due to the artists or their estates from buyers of lots with a hammer price (excluding buyer’s premium and excluding VAT) in excess of €1000.
 Any purchaser of a lot to which Artist’s Resale Right applies will be charged the amount of the resale royalty, which will be added to the invoice.
 For more information on rates, please visit www.dacs.org.uk

-The amount a prospective buyer signals the auctioneer he/she would pay to buy the lot during bidding.
+The amount a prospective buyer signals the auctioneer he/she would pay to buy the lot during bidding, minus any additional auctioneers fees and associated taxes.

 The amount by which the auctioneer increases the bidding.
 In general, the auctioneer will request bids of about 10% higher than the previous bid.
 For instance, if the bidding opens at £5000, subsequent bids of £5500, £6000, £6500, etc. would follow.
 The figure is generally rounded up or down at the auctioneer's discretion.